Despite virus risk, 2020 hopefuls keep up campaigns for now

 “There’s a virus but it’s not at the level they are saying.
 It’s to distract people,” Lopez said.

 Lopez added that she wasn’t worried about attending an event with such a large group, saying, “I’m calm.
-I’m not going to worry about it because the more you think about, ‘I’m going to protect myself against this one thing or this other thing, it becomes impossible.
+I’m not going to worry about it because the more you think about, ‘I’m going to protect myself against this one thing or this other thing,’ it becomes impossible.
 You can’t protect yourself from everything.”

 Sanders appeared on CNN’s “State of the Union,” NBC’s “Meet the Press,” and ABC’s “This Week,” and Adams spoke on CNN and CBS’ “Face the Nation.”

 Yen reported from Washington.
+Associated Press writer Zeke Miller contributed to this report.